RaviTambade/Craftsmanship/README.md

 Crafting Software is a process that shows you effective ways to capture the appropriate requirement details of a needed Software System using specific artifacts and user stories.

 Crafting Software  focus on
 - Software Design Principles
 - Software Architectures
 - OOP(Object Oriented Paradigm)
-    - Design Patterns and Prctices
-Understand  <b>why we’ve chosen a specific way</b>.
+- Design Patterns and Prctices why we’ve chosen a specific way ?</b> Learn by doing.
 It is a learning expereince.
 Some important Learning Expereinces of Software Crafting:
 - Requirements: What Do They Mean to Developers?
   - I thought the BA (Business Analyst) would provide these.